ahmetvepayev/customer-management-webapi/README.md

 + Clone the repository or download the source code.
 + Open a terminal window from the folder containing the ```docker-compose.yml``` file or navigate to that folder on your terminal.
 + Execute ```docker-compose up -d``` to start the application.
 Docker will automatically download all the necessary files required for the application and will set up separate container for PostgreSQL server and RabbitMQ.
 You can connect to ```http://localhost:15000/swagger``` from a web browser to see the API documentation.
++ The message queues in RabbitMQ will not be created until the API sends a message to the queue for the first time.
+Until then the other services will not be able to listen to those queues and the containers for those services will keep restarting until they can establish a connection.
 + When you're done with the application, execute ```docker-compose down --rmi all --volumes``` to shut down the containers and remove all files associated with the application.

 # API